Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/show-and-hide-a-header-based-on-scroll-direction.md

   - javascript
 ---

-This article actually has a funny origin as it was requested by my good friend Fredrik asked me to help with a specific menu.
+This article has a funny origin as it was requested by my good friend Fredrik who asked me to help with a specific menu.

 He initially reached out to me, thanking me for writing down the article on [showing a menu on scroll](https://daily-dev-tips.com/posts/slide-down-menu-on-scroll/).